Probate Q&A Series

 • Probate follows domicile: primary estate in North Carolina if your spouse lived there.

-• Real estate in another state requires ancillary probate in that state.
+• Real estate in another state generally requires ancillary probate in that state.

-• File for ancillary probate using your North Carolina letters from the primary estate.
+• File for ancillary probate using authenticated or certified North Carolina probate documents from the primary estate.

 • Cover both proceedings to avoid delays, clear title, and settle all debts.